Recognize images using Ximilar Recognition API

-Now, we are going to “Drag and Drop” images to each category.
-In Category drag images and drop them into Drag & Drop section.
+Now, we are going to “Drag and Drop” images for each category.
+In Category, drag images and drop them into Drag & Drop section.
 We can see 20 and 20 images uploaded on the image above.
 Ximilar Recognition service requires that every label has at least 20 images.
 We can use “Manage Category” button on Label/Category to show images and move them from one category to another.

 In this step, we can review our categories.
 We are ready to click on the “TRAIN” button.

 A task is in training right now.
 It can take one to five hours, depending on the number of images and complexity of your task.
 Ximilar Recognition uses transfer learning and a set of fine-tuned model architectures to reach the best possible accuracy on each task.
 Time to have a coffee now and wait for training to finish.
 After task training is finished, you will see in the model section below a list of trained models: